Undergraduate Program Processes

 Review the timeline for transmittal and approval, if required.

-All required reviews and approvals must be secured for changes to be reflected in the Undergraduate Catalog and on the Undergraduate Application for Admission by April 1.
+Review the timeline for transmittal and approval.
+All required reviews and approvals should be secured by April 1 for changes to be reflected in the Undergraduate Catalog and on the Undergraduate Application for Admission.

 Step Five